dhis2/dhis2.github.io/_posts/2019-02-24-the-build-system.md

 And now that you know the theory...

-Next up is an article on how to  manipulate to the build system to pull off some tricks. :dancer:
+Next up is an article on how to  manipulate the build system to pull off some tricks. :dancer: